wp-plugins/shortcode-variables/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create your own shortcodes and assign text / variables to it.
-You can then embed these shortcodes throughout your entire site and only have to change the value in one place.
+Create your own shortcodes and assign text, html, etc to them.
+Use these across your site and only change in one place.

 == Description ==